nikolaus-lemberski/servicemesh-demo/README.md

 Then:

+* Create "servicemesh-apps" namespace, where the apps will be installed inside
+    ```sh
+    oc create namespace servicemesh-apps
+    ```
 * Create "istio-system" namespace, where the Service Mesh Control plane will reside, and switch to it
     ```sh
     oc new-project istio-system